-Much of the power of The Wicker Man derives from its depiction of the tension between the progressive counter-culture of the late sixties, and the traditional Christian establishment.
-Whilst the former, which embraced sexual freedom and contact with nature, is embodied by the charismatic Lord Summerisle, the latter is represented by the less appealing Sergeant Howie, who appears repressed and frigid, and trapped by a narrow morality of the no-sex-before-marriage kind.
+Much of the power of The Wicker Man comes from its depiction of the tension between the progressive counter-culture of the late sixties, and the traditional Christian establishment.
+Whilst the former, which embraced sexual freedom and contact with nature, is embodied by the charismatic Lord Summerisle, the latter is represented by Sergeant Howie, who appears repressed and frigid, and trapped by a narrow morality of the no-sex-before-marriage kind.

-The film is also a fascinating, and unique, depiction of a community that has adopted paganism as a way of life.
-In places this portrayal is clunky, but overall it works: it works in the sense that it is attractive and plausible, and in its use of motifs from folklore and history, also recognisable.
+The film is also a fascinating and unique depiction of a community that has adopted paganism as a way of life.
+In places this portrayal is clunky, but overall it works: it works in the sense that it's attractive and plausible and, in its use of motifs from folklore and history, also recognisable.

 In fact in his meeting with the puritanical Howie, Lord Summerisle explains that the islanders adopted these pagan practices after his grandfather introduced fruit farming, and apple-growing on the island.
 Thus, strictly speaking what we are witnessing in The Wicker Man is not a traditional form of spiritual practice, but a syncretic Neo-paganism - the modern creation of one man - and though not given a name, it could be called 'Summerism'.

 But what, then, are we to make of the patchwork of ideas that is 'Summerism'?
 And from where, exactly, did the creators of The Wicker Man, obtain their inspiration?